apowers313/open-element-template/README.md

 * `npm run localtest` -- runs tests in all browsers that are installed on your system
 * `npm run viewcoverage` -- view your code coverage report (caveats: requires a successful test run, currently only works for standalone .js files, not JavaScript embedded in .html files)
 * `npm run docs` -- generate docs for your components and store them in the ./docs directory
-* `npm run deploydocs` -- deploy your documentation to GitHub (requires that the `GITHUB_TOKEN` environment variable be set to your GitHub personal token, created above)
+* `npm run deploydocs` -- deploy your documentation to GitHub (requires that the `GH_TOKEN` environment variable be set to your GitHub personal token, created above)
 * `npm run testdocs` -- generate docs for your components, and fire up a webserver and a browser to view them -- great for testing your docs as you are writing them
 * `npm run config` -- if you didn't complete configuration during installation, this is how you can kick it off again
 * Check in your code to automatically test it, build documentation, and deploy documentation